jeffbarnes769/multi2/helm/README.md

 └── values.yaml
 ```
 **From the git source directory** </br>
-We used service.yaml and deployment.yaml from previous builds
+We used service.yaml and deployment.yaml from previous build.
 ```
 $ cp deployment.yaml ../main/templates
 $ cp service.yaml ../main/templates